Buyer’s Guide to Garage Door Springs: What Wisconsin Homeowners Need to Know

 Whether you’re exploring spring options for a new garage door installation or dealing with a sudden breakdown… your springs matter more than most homeowners ever realize.
 The springs are the muscle of your garage door system.
 They create the lift, support the weight, protect your opener from burnout, and allow your door to glide up and down smoothly.
 Choosing the right type not only impacts the performance today, it directly affects how long your system lasts and how many expensive repairs you avoid in the future.

 In Northeast Wisconsin, where temps swing from frigid winters to humid summers, spring selection plays an even bigger role in long-term durability.
+Before going further, if you’re noticing other warning signs from your door beyond spring issues, our guide on garage door health for Fox Cities homeowners is a smart first read.

 Torsion Springs